neechalkaran/neechalkaran.github.io/tamilfonts/README.md

 Copy and paste the fonts into Control panel Fonts application.

+## MAC
+In the Font Book app , choose File > Add Fonts to Current User.
+In the window that appears, double-click the font file

 ## Websites

 copy the font url and develop your css file. sample code below